browserengineering/book/book/scheduling.md

 ```

 Do the same thing in `stop`.
 We can also show human-readable thread
-names by adding metadata events when finishing the trace:
+names by adding metadata events when finishing the
+trace:[^no-closing-tabs]

+[^no-closing-tabs]: Note that our browser doesn't let you close tabs,
+    so any thread stays around until the trace is `finish`ed.
+If
+    closing tabs were possible, we'd need to do thread names somewhat
+    differently.

 ``` {.python}
 class MeasureTime: